Pan-European Corridor VIII: Road route description

 The road starts in Albania at either Durrës (SH4) or Vlorë (A2), both situated on the Adriatic coast.
-It intersects at Rrogozhine (SH7, SH3) and runs towards Elbasan.
+It intersects at Rrogozhinë (SH7, SH3) and runs towards Elbasan.
 It then crosses the border with North Macedonia at the Ohrid lake and then runs north to Tetovo mainly as a 2-lanes single-carriageway.
 The section between Ohrid and Kičevo will be upgraded to a motorway.
 A2 motorway runs between Tetovo and Skopje, and A1 motorway between Skopje and Kumanovo.